TBeijen/tbnl-hugo/content/post/2023-03-02-kubernetes-community-days-2023-ams.md

 Size: 444 CPU, 465Gb Ram, 10TB storage.

-Digital and mechanical engineering coming together in the conveyors in the fulfillment center.
-Even with EKS in AWS Ireland, using Direct Link, latency of `< 100 msec`is accomplished which encompasses:
+Digital and mechanical engineering come together in the conveyors in the fulfillment center.
+Even with EKS in AWS Ireland, using Direct Link, latency of `< 100 msec` is accomplished, which encompasses:

 * Scan
 * Send event